Travel trailer and motorhome compliance

 • In Australian Consumer Law became uniform legislation.
 The term ‘Merchantable quality’ later became up-graded to ‘Acceptable quality’.
 ‘Fit for purpose’ is the main consideration when issues arise.
 Honesty and ‘duty of care’ are also prime considerations.

-VSB-1 (Vehicle Standards Bulletin No: 1) is the legal instrument that prescribes the legal requirements for caravans and trailers (under 4.5 tonne ATM Rating).
+VSB-1 (Vehicle Standards Bulletin No: 1) is the legal instrument that prescribes the legal requirements for travel trailers and trailers (under 4.5 tonne ATM Rating).
 This can be downloaded from https://www.infrastructure.gov.au/infrastructure-transport-vehicles/vehicles/vehicle-design-regulation/rvs/bulletins/vsb1

 Ratings and masses